MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        error: VideoDocument // the video that was deleted
+        deletedVideoDocument: VideoDocument // the video that was deleted
     }
     ```